on this page

 You can get Parenting Payment bereavement payment for up to 14 weeks after the child's death.
 This applies if you’re single and your only qualifying child dies.

 We won’t issue you a new Medicare card, concession card or Health Care Card if your child dies.
-If you’d like a new card, you can call Medicare general enquiries and ask us to send you one.
+If you’d like a new card, you can call Medicare general enquiries and ask for one.
 Otherwise, the details will stay the same until your current card expires.

 A service provider may charge full price for services received on the child's date of death.
 This is because the concession entitlement ceases on the day prior to their death.
-If this happens, you or the executor should talk to the service provider about the charges.
+If this happens, you should talk to the service provider about the charges.

 If your baby was stillborn, your family may get Dad and Partner Pay and either one of the following: